Umbara1077/Umbara1077/README.md

 ### 📦 **Operations + Order Systems**

-- **MobileOrder** – A mobile and tablet-friendly customer ordering system that syncs with the live database, allowing real-time order placement with location info (e.g. table, curbside).
+- **MobileOrder** – A mobile and tablet-friendly customer ordering system that syncs with the live database, allowing real-time order placement with location info (table, curbside).
 Built for reliability and ease of use in busy environments.
-Built for Dolce Vita Gelateria.
+Built for Dolce Vita Gelateria. https://dolcevitasewell-mobileorder.com/
 - **OrderManager** – A real-time admin dashboard that staff use to manage live orders, update statuses, track customer arrival, and ensure fulfillment.
 Integrates with MobileOrder and supports role-based access.
 Built for Dolce Vita Gelateria.
 - **TaskManagerApp** – A lightweight task tracking tool with an intuitive interface built in vanilla JavaScript.
 Supports persistent tasks, progress tracking, and is used internally.